Norman Morrison: Cultural depictions

 Filmmaker Errol Morris interviewed Secretary McNamara at length on camera in his documentary film, The Fog of War, in which McNamara says, "[Morrison] came to the Pentagon, doused himself with gasoline.
 Burned himself to death below my office ... his wife issued a very moving statement – 'human beings must stop killing other human beings' – and that's a belief that I shared, I shared it then, I believe it even more strongly today".
 McNamara then posits, "How much evil must we do in order to do good?
 We have certain ideals, certain responsibilities.
 Recognize that at times you will have to engage in evil, but minimize it."

-Perhaps the most detailed treatment of Morrison's death appears in The Living and the Dead: Robert McNamara and Five Lives of a Lost War, by prizewinning author Paul Hendrickson, published in 1997.
+Morrison's self-immolation at the Pentagon is depicted in the 2002 HBO drama Path to War, with Morrison being played by Victor Slezak.

-Morrison's widow Anne Welsh appears, with her young children, in a segment of the French documentary, Far from Vietnam, in which she calmly describes the circumstances of her husband's death and expresses approval of his act.
+In the omnibus French documentary, Far from Vietnam (1967), Morrison's widow Anne Welsh appears with her young children in a segment directed by William Klein.
+Welsh describes the circumstances of her husband's death and expresses approval of his act.
 This footage is interspersed with an interview with a Vietnamese expatriate, Ann Uyen, living in Paris, who describes what Morrison's sacrifice meant to the Vietnamese people.

-Morrison's immolation is portrayed in the HBO film Path to War, in which he is portrayed by Victor Slezak.

-Morrison is the subject of a poem by Amy Clampitt called "The Dahlia Gardens" in her 1983 book The Kingfisher.

-The incident inspired George Starbuck's poem Of Late.

-A play by Canadian playwright Sean Devine, Re:Union, imagines a meeting between Morrison's daughter Emily and Robert McNamara.
-The play was published by Scirocco Drama in 2013.

 Memorials

-In the Vietnamese city of Đà Nẵng, a road is named after Norman Morrison in memory of his act against American involvement in South Vietnam.
-Parallel to it also is a road named after Francis Henry Loseby.
+In the Vietnamese cities of Đà Nẵng and Hồ Chí Minh City, a road is named after Morrison (albeit misspelt as 'Morison' in Ho Chi Minh City).
 North Vietnam named a Hanoi street after him, and issued a postage stamp in his honor.
 Possession of the stamp was prohibited in the United States due to the U.S. embargo against North Vietnam.